 Unit exams and quizzes may be administered via iPad in the regular classroom/lab or in Room 4080, Knight Campus.
-Testing location is determined by the Lead Teacher.
+Testing location is communicated by the Course Coordinator.

 - 1. All students, regardless of testing accommodations or testing location, must arrive at least 15 minutes prior to the exam start time.
 Students are required to download exams from ExamSoft onto their iPad at least 2 hours prior to arriving for the exam.
 Students are responsible for remembering usernames and passwords.
 Once testing is in progress, admittance into the exam room will be denied and the student is disqualified from taking the exam or quiz at that time.
 (See Make-up Exam Policy.) - 2.
 Students will assemble at the door for their campus with their CCRI student ID or other valid picture ID accessible.
 The proctor will sign in students and may assign seating at this time. - 3.
-All personal items including books, bags, jackets, hats, scarves, watches, ID badges, electronic devices (other than school-required iPad) shall be placed at the front of the room before taking a seat.
-Electronic devices, other than school-required iPad, should be TURNED OFF.
+Personal items including books, bags, jackets, hats, scarves, watches, electronic devices (other than school-required iPad and cell phone) shall be placed at the front of the room before taking a seat.
+Cell phone and electronic devices, other than school-required iPad, should be TURNED OFF.
 No coats are allowed on back of student chairs.
 Unless medically necessary, no food or drink is allowed in the electronic classroom.
-No items are allowed on desk/table top, except faculty-issued scrap paper, a simple calculator and pencil (no pens are allowed).
+Items allowed on desk/table top include: faculty-issued scrap paper or whiteboard, a simple calculator, pencil (no pens), cell phone (turned off), and ID badge.
 Except when required for religious or cultural reasons, no headwear is allowed. - 4.
 Once signed into the room, students are NOT ALLOWED TO LEAVE until the exam is in progress.
 Once the exam begins, a student may request a restroom break and will be accompanied by a faculty member.
 Only one (1) student will be allowed out of the room at any time.
 Any evidence that material was removed from testing room and/or placed previously in restroom will result in a zero for the exam and may result in further disciplinary action. - 5.
 Once seated, student should power up the iPad, plug in earplugs and log in to exam portal.
-Exam password, if needed, will be documented on classroom whiteboard. - 6.
+Exam password, if needed, will be announced by proctor. - 6.
 Any information found on or in the vicinity of individual testing stations will be grounds for a zero (0) exam result and possible further disciplinary action.
 This includes writing on desks, body, unauthorized papers, cups and/or food. - 7.
-Scrap paper (with a CCRI logo) will be provided to all students.
+Scrap paper (with a CCRI logo) will be provided or students will use a whiteboard in lieu of scrap paper.
 All scrap paper must be signed by the student and submitted to proctor before exiting the exam room.
 Students who fail to hand in scrap paper will earn a zero (0) for an exam grade. - 8.
-Observation of verbal and/or non-verbal communication between students during testing session will result in termination of the test and a grade of zero (0) will for the exam. - 9.
+Observation of verbal and/or non-verbal communication between students during testing session will result in termination of the test and a grade of zero (0) for the exam. - 9.
 Any student needing to communicate with a faculty proctor during the examination should remain seated and raise his/her hand.
 Communication with proctors must be respectful at all times.
 Refusal to follow the exam proctor directions may result in a zero (0) for the exam. - 10. iPads or computers must be placed squarely in front of the student, not angled to the side.
 Dividers may be used to separate workstations.